vitaly-t/excellent/README.md

 });
 ```

-And then it gets out of your way, lets you use DOM directly.
+And then it gets out of your way, lets you work with DOM directly.

 <a href="https://github.com/vitaly-t/excellent/wiki"><img align="left" width="260" height="40" src="./.github/images/awesome.png" alt="awesome"></a>